MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/importing-mrtk.md

 ### Configure additional project settings

+In the Unity menu, select Edit > Project Settings... to open the Project Settings window:

 In the Project Settings window, select **Player** > **XR Settings**, then use the **Depth Format** dropdown to select **16-bit depth**:

 ![Unity Enable 16 Depth](../images/mr-learning-base/base-02-section5-step2-6.png)